 The attended and unattended backup for networked versions has to be done on the Server only.

 For attended backups use the Transactor Backup shortcut which should be on the server's desktop, or in the Transactor folder in your Windows Start Menu.

-The multi-user backup is robust and doesn't mind if other users have forgotten to log out of Transactor Desktop.
-However, as a general rule it's still better to have a procedure to close Transactor Desktop on all terminals.
+The multi-user backup is robust and doesn't mind if other users have forgotten to log out of Transactor Lab Manager.
+However, as a general rule it's still better to have a procedure to close Transactor Lab Manager on all terminals.
 Nothing should stop you from doing a backup a few times during the day from the server without needing to log others out.
 A midday backup would certainly help your lab if you have a major PC crash in the afternoon as you won't lose that mornings work.

 The multi-user Backup utility also has the advantage that it can configure a Windows Scheduler task to do un-attended backups in the background.
 A manager's dream for peace of mind.

 Open the Transactor Backup utility.